 b. making all accreditation decisions by conducting a provider’s survey interview consistent with national standards established by the ACCME.6

-c. updating the provider’s accreditation information through the ACCME Online System consistent with national standards established by the ACCME.7
+c. updating the provider’s accreditation information through the ACCME's national reporting system and submitting a compliance grid reflecting accreditation and progress report decisions consistent with national standards established by the ACCME.7

 2.8.
 Communicate in writing to the provider and the ACCME the new accreditation expiration date when an extension was granted.

 2.9.
-Implement mechanism(s) to collect, store, and retrieve the following documents and information used in administering the accreditation process for each provider (Documents and information that must be maintained for each provider should be retained by the accreditor for its current term of ACCME Recognition).
+Implement mechanism(s) to collect, store, and retrieve the following documents and information used in administering the accreditation process for each provider (Documents and information that must be maintained for each provider should be retained by the accreditor for the provider's current term of accreditation).

 a.
 Completed self study report/application from the provider that the accreditor reviewed in the process for making the most recent accreditation decision on the provider.